VadosikRRR/PhotoDocsCreator/README.md

 ![An example of how PhotoDocsCreator works](src/tests/ResultExample.jpg)

+## Photo requirements

+To get a well-processed photo, you need the original photo to meet the following requirements:

+* The image must be taken in good resolution (minimum full HD for high dpi).
+* The light in the photo should be natural and illuminate the person evenly.
+* The background of the entrance photo should be adequate.
+* A person's head should look straight like his gaze, and keep his hands along his torso.
+The facial expression should be neutral.
+* There should be no headdresses (if the person's religion allows it).
+Hair should not cover the face.
+* Only eyeglasses are allowed, and only if a person is constantly wearing them.
+Moreover, in this case, the eyes should be clearly visible, there should be no glare.

 ## How to install and run (On Linux)

 #### Step 1: Clone the repository